 New England, 1892.
 The patriarch Rufus Sinclair dies and is buried in the family vault.
 At the reading of the will, his widow, his two sons and their respective spouses, learn that Sinclair was afraid of premature burial and has insisted that they wait one year before the estate is divided between them.
 If any of them break the stipulations in the will, he will return to kill them according to their greatest fear.
 Soon after, as the bickering family members ignore the conditions of the will, a caped figure in black appears and begins killing them off.

 In the 1980s, Del Tenney was rediscovered and received recognition for a handful of mostly forgotten low-budget films, including Psychomania/Violent Midnight (1963), I Eat Your Skin (1964) and The Curse of the Living Corpse.
 Although the film that Tenney is most famous for is the Z-movie classic The Horror of Party Beach (1964).
 Indeed, The Horror of Party Beach and The Curse of the Living Corpse were originally released together on a double-bill.
-After 1964, Del Tenney appears to have vanished altogether, although he did reappear about 40 years later with Do You Want to Know a Secret?
+After 1964, Del Tenney appears to have vanished altogether, although did reappear about 40 years later with Do You Want to Know a Secret?
 (2001) and Descendant (2003) before his death in 2013.

 The Curse of the Living Corpse is usually dismissed as a cheap Z film, along with most of Del Tenney’s output.
 Indeed Roy Scheider (billed as Roy R. Scheider), later the star of hits like Jaws (1975), Marathon Man (1976), Blue Thunder (1983) and 2010 (1984) and in his first ever screen role here, was reported to refuse to acknowledge The Curse of the Living Corpse on his resume.
 In truth, this is mostly a case of Del Tenney’s bad movie director reputation preceding him.
 The Curse of the Living Corpse is not a bad film at all.
 It is by no means a great film either, strictly average, but not too different from any of the other genre films being made around the time.